upperlinecode/upperline-intro-se-teacher-guide/day-01/lectures/intro-to-command-line/LECTURE.md

 + Create text files for places you want to visit in the cities directories by using touch. `touch city_name`

-+ Open the file using the Nitrous file browser
++ Open the file using the Atom file browser or by typing `atom filename`

 + (pause and have students create files with text.)